FINANCIAL EMPOWERMENT

 FEDERAL POVERTY GUIDELINES

-To qualify, you must have a household income at or below 200% of the Federal Poverty Level.
+To qualify, household income must be at or below 200% of the Federal Poverty Level.
 See the chart below and click to be redirected to the federal website for more information.

 2024 Poverty Guidelines for the 48 Contiguous States and the District of Columbia